VlrRbn/DevOps/Day8/day8_en.md

 - `-o cat` → print only the log message (no extra metadata)
 - `grep -E "pat"` → filter logs by a pattern
 - `awk '…'` → parse further (extract fields, count, reformat, etc.)

 ---

+`-u ssh` filters by systemd unit, `-t sshd` filters by log tag; use whichever gives the desired log coverage.

+---